12 Types of Bathroom Sinks

 Sinks with a closet or cabinet underneath them are known as vanity sinks.
 However, this cupboard can also be used as a vanity closet for storing cosmetics, medications, and other toiletries, thus the name of this bathroom sink basin type.

 Although it takes up more space, the entire unit looks like a complete piece of furniture and can be pretty handy even in a small bathroom.
-These types of bathroom sinks may be preferred by women who spend a lot of time and effort on their appearance.
+Women who spend much time and effort on their appearance may prefer these types of bathroom sinks.

-When it comes to the sink and the vanity below, you can experiment with different color choices.
-The sink can be a bright white, but the vanity below it, which is usually constructed of wood, can be a variety of hues.
+You can experiment with different color choices for the sink and the vanity below.
+The sink can be bright white, but the vanity below it, which is usually constructed of wood, can be a variety of hues.
 You can even paint your patterns on it.

 12. Table-top Sink

-A tabletop sink sits on top of a flat surface that resembles a tabletop, thus the name.
-A table-top sink differs from a vessel sink in that it is usually square or rectangular in shape.
+A tabletop sink sits on top of a flat surface that resembles a tabletop, hence its name.
+It differs from a vessel sink in that it is usually square or rectangular.

 Furthermore, it may also have a vanity cupboard attached to the bottom, but the most distinguishing feature of these types of sinks is that they are mounted on top of a flat wall-mounted counter.